Decaffeinated-Studios/Beanulator/index.md

 Have a mod you want endorsed?
 Make a pull request to add it!
 More often than not, we'll be happy to do so.

 ### Installing a Mod
 First of all, installing a mod is fairly easy.
 In Nuclear's words, it's easier than installing a Minecraft mod.
 All you need to do is take the AssetBundle(s) and the corresponding manifest(s) provided by the modder and put it in the persistent storage.
 See the table below for where persistent storage is located on your platform.
+(If you're an epic gamer and are using the command line to copy it there, note that you need backslashes (\\) in front of each space.)

 | Platform | Path                                                                  |
 |----------|-----------------------------------------------------------------------|